amitgarg/apps-flow-bookmarks/README.md

-# Apps Flow-wise Bookmarks
+# Appwise Code Navigator

-Apps Flow-wise Bookmarks is a VS Code extension that provides bookmarking functionality for your user flows.
+Appwise Code Navigator is a VS Code extension that provides bookmarking functionality for your user flows.
 This extension works along with the [Multi Color Bookmarks FlowWise (MCB) ](https://marketplace.visualstudio.com/items?itemName=DeepakPahawa.flowbookmark) extension.

 Since every code is designed around apps (Independent resource, service, UI area).
-This extesion provides functionalities to manage bookmarks specific to Apps.
+This extesion provides functionalities to manage flowwise bookmarks specific to Apps.

 At at time only 1 App remains active for bookmarking.
-You can switch between apps using the `TMP:Load Bookmarks from an App` command.
+You can switch between apps using the `ACN:Load Bookmarks from an App` command.

 There are 2 types of flows supported:
 - Basic Flows : flows specific to the app (saved in `packages/apps/{apps-name}/multiColorBookmarks.json`)